 Rik Ferguson: [00:09:32] So what's the journey been up up until now?
 I mean, a lot of people will be looking at you thinking, how do I do that?
 What's my, what's my trajectory.

-If a lot of people have a goal of working for, uh, an analyst organisation, for example, or being a public spokesperson for an organisation, a lot of people have a lot of stored knowledge, wisdom, um, that they want to share with everybody else.
+If a lot of people have a goal of working for, uh, an analyst organization, for example, or being a public spokesperson for an organization, a lot of people have a lot of stored knowledge, wisdom, um, that they want to share with everybody else.
 And, and we need to hear from them.
 So how do people, what was your journey?

 How did you get to where you are?